-Deferred tax assets are recognized for unused tax credits to the extent that it is probable that taxable profit will be available against which the credits can be utilized.
-Significant management judgment is required to determine the amount of deferred tax assets that can be recognized, based upon the likely timing and the level of future taxable profits together with future tax planning strategies.
+Deferred tax assets are recognised for unused tax credits to the extent that it is probable that taxable profit will be available against which the credits can be utilised.
+Significant management judgment is required to determine the amount of deferred tax assets that can be recognised, based upon the likely timing and the level of future taxable profits together with future tax planning strategies.

-Impairment of non-financial assets
+(iv) Impairment of non-financial assets

 Impairment exists when the carrying value of an asset or cash generating unit exceeds its recoverable amount, which is the higher of its fair value less costs of disposal and its value in use.
 The fair value less costs of disposal calculation is based on available data for similar assets or observable market prices less incremental costs for disposing of the asset.
-The value in use calculation is based on a DCF model.
+The value in use calculation is based on a possible of the costs for disposing of the asset.

+(an of

+model.
 The cash flows are derived from the budget generally covering a period of the concession agreements using long terms growth rates and do not include restructuring activities that the Company is not yet committed to or significant future investments that will enhance the asset's performance being tested.
 The recoverable amount is sensitive to the discount rate used for the DCF model as well as the expected future cash-inflows and the growth rate used for extrapolation purposes.

-Property, plant and equipment
+(v) Property, plant and equipment

 Refer Note 3.4 for the estimated useful life of Property, plant and equipment.
-The carrying value of Property, plant and equipment has been disclosed in Note 5
+The carrying value of Property, plant and equipment has been disclosed in Note 5.

-Intangible Assets
+(vi) Intangible Assets

 The intangible assets which are recognized in the form of Toll right to charge users of the infrastructure asset are amortized by taking proportionate of actual revenue received for the year over Total Projected Revenue from project to Cost of Intangible assets.
 The estimation of total projection revenue requires significant assumption about expected growth rate and traffic projection for future.
-All assumptions are reviewed at each reporting date
+All assumptions are reviewed at each reporting date.

-Provision for periodical Major Maintenance
+(vii) Provision for periodical Major Maintenance